huggingface/optimum-habana/examples/text-generation/README.md

 - `--attn_softmax_bf16` to run attention softmax layer in bfloat16 precision provided that the model (such as Llama) supports it
 - `--trim_logits` to calculate logits only for the last token in the first time step provided that the model (such as Llama) supports it
 - `--fp8` Enable Quantization to fp8
-- `--kv_cache_fp8` Deprecated - Store kv-cache in float8 when kv-cache is used. should not be used with HQT(The Quantization Toolkit)

 For example, you can reproduce the results presented in [this blog post](https://huggingface.co/blog/habana-gaudi-2-bloom) with the following command:
 ```bash